h2non/node-bintray/README.md

 # Promises API

-The library use a promise-based wrapper for async tasks handling made easy and elegant.
+The library uses a promise-based wrapper elegant and made easy way to manage async tasks.
 It uses internally [Q.js](https://github.com/kriskowal/q)

 The promise resolve/error object has the following members: